 The journal publishes theoretical and empirical analyses of migratory processes, dealing with themes such as nationalism and transnationalism, ethnic relations and racism, border practices and belonging.
-The journal gives priority to Nordic issues, but publishes articles also from other geographical contexts.
-We are open to different methodological approaches, and publish one guest edited Special Issue per year (see Guidelines for SI proposals).
+TThe journal gives priority to Nordic issues but publishes articles from other regions given that they address issues of relevance to the Nordic context.
+We are open to different methodological approaches and publish 1–2 guest edited Special Issues per year selected from bids proposed to an annual competition.

 The journal was founded in 2011 by Nordic Migration Research (NMR).
 It is a continuation of the Norwegian Journal of Migration Research (2000-2009) and the Finnish Journal of Ethnicity and Migration (2006-2010).
 Our funding comes from the NMR network, as well as from partner organisations, such as research institutions and other funding bodies.

 NJMR publishes high quality scientific articles and book reviews in the field of international migration and ethnic relations focussing on the Nordic region and beyond.
 It provides a unique and up-to-date window to top scholarship in its field.

 NJMR is an effective channel of academic dissemination because it is widely read and distributed through Nordic and European research networks and libraries and read by policy makers as well.

 The journal is published online.
 Annually, we publish one volume consisting of four Issues.
 The Issues are published on a quarterly basis in March, June, September and December.

 NJMR publishes 1-2 Special Issues per year.
 We open a competitive Call for Special Issue Proposals from which the proposal is selected.
 The selected applicants are then invited to edit this issue as Special Issue Editors.
 Each special issue contains an editorial (4,000 words) and six articles (8,000 words each).